Reimagining attention: Boosting advert effect with eye tracking insights

 Look at the image below; check out how a 100% viewable ad is only seen by 6% of visitors to this website.

 An ad does need to be viewable to be seen, but to ensure actual consumer engagement, it’s important to use tracking methods that can measure what is actually consumed.
-Online eye tracking platform Sticky by Tobii does the job by measuring details of consumers’ visual attention.
+Online eye tracking platform Tobii Sticky does the job by measuring details of consumers’ visual attention.
 These implicit insights empower you to improve discoverability and length of attention on your ads.

 We want to drive ad engagement, but could ad imagery be too engaging?
 Yes!
 Imagery that is too effective in holding consumer attention can kill brand recognition.
 Why is that?
 Well, if the image is grabbing all the attention, consumers will miss key messaging or branding elsewhere on the ad.